sneha-pawar23/ML_Pipline_In_Azure/README.md

 - **Select a sampling method** :- **RandomParameter Sampling** is used to randomly select a value for each hyperparameter, which can be a mix of discrete and continuous values.Here in code we need to search for parameter like "\__C" and "_ \_max_iter"
 - **PrimaryMetric Goal** :- It is used to determine whether a higher value for a metric is better or worse.
 In this experiment primary metric is **accuracy**.We can maximize or minimize for betterment of model.
-- **Estimators** :- estimators will be called with sampled hyperparameter.sklearn creates an estimator.It helps to simply the tasks of specifying how a script is executed.
+- **Estimators** :- estimators will be called with sampled hyperparameter.sklearn creates an estimator.It helps to simplify the tasks of specifying how a script is executed.

 * The maximum total number of runs to craete and the maximum numbers of runs to execute concurrently.(**Note** :- If none, all runs are launched in parallel.The number of concurrent runs is gated on the resources available in the specified compute target. )
   - Need to ensure that the compute target has the available resources for the desired concurrency.